MicrosoftDocs/bot-docs/articles/azure-bot-service-build-options.md

 > [!WARNING]
 > When you use continuous deployment, be sure to only modify code by checking it into your source control service.
 > Do not use the online code editor to change source code when continuous deployment is enabled.
-> For consumption plan bots, the online code editor is read-only when continuous deployment is enabled.
+> For Consumption plan bots, the online code editor is read-only when continuous deployment is enabled.